babelyaga/simon/README.md

   - Very fast: 150 ms (used for the final levels)
 - As the game progresses, the sequence display speed increases and the game difficulty increases.

+## Setup

+-Download or clone the repository and run the index.html file.

 ## How to play

-1. once the game load click the “Start Game” button to begin the game.
+1. Once the game load click the “Start Game” button to begin the game.
 2. Wait for the sequence to finish.
 3. Repeat the sequence displayed.
 4. Use the “Repeat” button if you need help (once per game).